Handling Ungrateful House Guests

 This year we had 25 people.
 It was a challenge finding spots for everyone to sit and eat.
 Next time I may have to use our church's fellowship hall or see about renting a facility.
 So I understand where JS is coming from.

 I would suggest looking into bulk cooking - Frozen Assets, Once-A-Month Cooking, and the 30-Day Gourmet - there are tons of books and several egroups that you can join with great information.
 Experiment a little when you have the time (in order to fix foods that you and yours will eat).
 And then plan, plan, plan your meals (all of them, including snacks!)

-Buy the aluminum pans when on sale (I can get them for as little as 25 cents a pan - just shop around to get the best price) and then do some bulk cooking - cookie doughs freeze great, snacks such as eggrolls and burritos are easy to do, pies (either the crusts or complete) pizzas - there really isn't much you can't freeze - just look at the grocery store freezer aisles.
+Buy the aluminum pans when on sale and then do some bulk cooking - cookie doughs freeze great, snacks such as eggrolls and burritos are easy to do, pies (either the crusts or complete) pizzas - there really isn't much you can't freeze - just look at the grocery store freezer aisles.

 Depending upon the time of year and when you are expecting your guests will determine your menu and what you can cook ahead and/or freeze.
 Homemade lasagna is always a treat.
 We do several kinds - some meat, some veggie, one with diced chicken and four cheeses.
 Soups, stews, chili are also great.
 If you just aren't sure, try planning your meals and then prepping some of the foods.
 For instance, slow-cook or stew a few chickens and then dice up the cooked meat, season, and freeze in appropriate portions.
 You can do the same with ground meat like season, cook with onions, garlic, whatever your preference is, and then freeze in whatever quantity your recipes call for.
 Slow-cook a chunk of beef or pork and shred it for BBQ sandwiches.